Domain-Wall Mediated Polarization Switching in Ferroelectric AlScN: Strain Relief and Field-Dependent Dynamics

-Moreover, to further analyze the polarization switching behavior, we fitted the time-dependent polarization curves using four models: the Kolmogorov-Avrami-Ishibashi (KAI) model \cite{avrami_1940,ishibashi_1971,kolmogorov_1937}, the nucleation-limited-switching (NLS) model \cite{tagantsev_2002}, the simultaneous non-linear nucleation and growth (SNNG) model \cite{yazawa_2023}, and a mixed (MIX) model combining KAI and NLS.
-As shown in Figs.~S6–S8 of SM \cite{SM}, KAI and MIX reproduce the switching well at low electric fields.
-At higher fields, SNNG yields the lowest loss, consistent with its suitability for describing abrupt reversal associated with new nucleation events.
-In contrast, NLS fails to capture the switching behavior across the entire range.
-Nevertheless, the Avrami exponents of KAI model remains with the expected range of 1-4 (see Fig.~S8(a) of SM \cite{SM}), consistent with the experimentally reported value close to 2 \cite{yasuoka_2023}.
-In the NLS model, the fitted full-width at half-maximum (FWHM) decreases monotonically with increasing field strength, echoing trends reported in other systems where this model has been successfully applied.
-The MIX model yields reasonable Avrami exponents 1-4 (see Fig.~S8(b) of SM \cite{SM}), but its FWHM varies irregularly, suggesting overfitting.
-Overall, these results demonstrate that classical kinetic models, particularly the KAI, remain effective in capturing the polarization dynamics of multidomain AlScN, while the SNNG model provides additional physical insight into abrupt switching phenomena at high fields.
+To further analyze the polarization switching behavior, we fit the time-dependent polarization curves using three models: the Kolmogorov-Avrami-Ishibashi (KAI) model \cite{avrami_1940,ishibashi_1971,kolmogorov_1937}, the nucleation-limited-switching (NLS) model \cite{tagantsev_2002} and the simultaneous non-linear nucleation and growth (SNNG) model \cite{yazawa_2023}.
+As shown in Figs.~S14 and S15 of SM \cite{SM}, the KAI model can well describe the polarization dynamics of $\text{Al}_{1-x}\text{Sc}_{x}\text{N}$ ($x = 0.15, 0.2, 0.25, 0.3$) under low electric fields; at higher fields, the SNNG model yields the lowest loss, consistent with its suitability for describing abrupt reversal associated with new nucleation events.
+Furthermore, the extracted Avrami exponents for the KAI model fall between 1 and 4 (see Eq.~(S4) and Fig.~S16(a) of the SM \cite{SM}).
+We recall that a recent experiment reports the KAI switching kinetics in $\text{Al}_{0.8}\text{Sc}_{0.2}\text{N}$ with an Avrami exponent of $\approx 2$ \cite{yasuoka_2023}.
+Overall, these results demonstrate that classical kinetic models, particularly the KAI, remain effective in capturing the polarization dynamics of multidomain $\text{Al}_{1-x}\text{Sc}_{x}\text{N}$, while the SNNG model provides additional physical insight into high-field abrupt switching.